-- Receiving a formal revocation request form fulfilling the following conditions: - The signature of a revocation request form by the subscriber or an authorized representative; - The verification of the identity of the requesters against the information available to the QUCA/RA (provided during the subscriber registration); - Communication with the Subscriber to provide reasonable assurances that the revocation request is authentic.
-Such communication, depending on the circumstances, may include one or more of the following: telephone, e-mail or courier service. - Receiving a message from a Subscriber that requests revocation and contains a digital signature verifiable with reference to the Certificate to be revoked; or - Receiving a formal revocation request the entity that has contracted Sirar for issuing certificates to a specific users' community (Ex.
-Entity's customers, employees or another community as justified by the entity's business), where: - The revocation request is signed by one of the Enrollment Coordinators specified in the service agreement between the requesting entity and Sirar;
+- Receiving a formal revocation request from fulfilling the following conditions: - The signature of a revocation request form by the subscriber of an authorized representative; - The verification of the identity of the requesters against the information available to the QUCA/RA (provided during the subscriber registration); - Communication with the Subscriber to provide reasonable assurances that the revocation request is authentic.
+Such communication, depending on the circumstances, may include one or more of the following: telephone, e-mail or courier service. - Receiving a message from a Subscriber that requests revocation and contains a digital signature verifiable with reference to the Certificate to be revoked; or - Communication with the requesting entity to provide reasonable assurances that the person or organization requesting revocation is who they claim to be.
+Such communication, depending on the circumstances, may include one or more of the following: telephone, facsimile, e-mail, postal mail, or courier service.